MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/SurfaceDialTextboxHelper.md

 | static Controller | [RadialController](https://docs.microsoft.com/uwp/api/Windows.UI.Input.RadialController) | Gets or sets the controller for the Surface Dial.
 The RadialController can be set from your app logic in case you use Surface Dial in other custom cases than on a TextBox.
 This helper class will do everything for you, but if you want to control the Menu Items and/or wish to use the same Surface Dial insta This is the property for the static controller so you can access it if needed. |
 | static IsSupported | bool | Gets a value indicating whether this attached proeprty is supported |

-## Sample Code
+## Sample Project

 [SurfaceDialTextbox Sample Page](https://github.com/Microsoft/WindowsCommunityToolkit//tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/SurfaceDialTextbox).
-You can see this in action in [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9NBLGGH4TLCQ).
+You can [see this in action](uwpct://Extensions?sample=SurfaceDialTextbox) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).

 ## Requirements